guireiso/omicscope/docs/nebula.rst

 Protein Overlap - *object.protein_overlap()*
 ------------------------------------------------

-The Venn Diagram is a classical plot used to visualize the overlap and uniqueness between groups.
-Despite several tools that quickly reproduce venn diagrams (such as Interactive Venn), these plots are limited in the number of groups that can be compared, since all geometric figures need to overlap one another.
+The Venn Diagram is a classic plot used to visualize the overlap and uniqueness between groups.
+However, several tools that quickly reproduce Venn diagrams (such as Interactive Venn) are limited in the number of groups that can be compared, since all geometric figures need to overlap one another.

-Since it is not uncommon for proteomics studies to evaluate several groups, Nebula plots upset plot.
-In upset plot, several groups can be compared at once; in the low-left barplot is described the number of entities associated with each group; in the up-right barplot is shown intersection size for each comparison, which are highlighted in the colored and linked circles in the frame.
+Since it is not uncommon for proteomics studies to evaluate several groups, Nebula provides an alternative plot called the Upset Plot.
+In the Upset Plot, several groups can be compared at once.
+The lower-left barplot describes the number of entities associated with each group, while the upper-right barplot shows the intersection size for each comparison, which are highlighted in the colored and linked circles in the frame.

-The protein overlap function performs comparisons between all groups at the protein level.
+Nebula includes a protein overlap function that performs comparisons between all groups at the protein level.

 .. code-block:: python